wkumari/draft-vandergaast-edns-client-subnet/README.md

    techniques.

-   The expectation, however, is that this option will only be enabled (and used) by Recursive Resolvers and Authoritative Nameserver that incur geolocation issues.
+   The expectation, however, is that this option will only be enabled (and used) by Recursive Resolvers and Authoritative Nameservers that incur geolocation issues.

-   Most Recursive Resolvers, Authoritative Nameservers and Stub Resolver will never know about this option, and will continue working as they had been.
+   Most Recursive Resolvers, Authoritative Nameservers and Stub Resolvers will never know about this option, and will continue working as they had been.

-   Failure to support this option or its improper handling will, at worst, cause sub-optimal geolocation, which is a pretty common occurrence in current content delivery network (CDN) setups and not a cause of concern.
+   Failure to support this option or its improper handling will, at worst, cause sub-optimal identification of client location, which is a common occurrence in current content delivery network (CDN) setups and not a cause of concern.

-   Section 6.1 also provides a mechanism for Stub Resolvers to signal Recursive Resolvers that they do not want an edns-client treatment for specific requests.
+   Section 6.1 also provides a mechanism for Stub Resolvers to signal Recursive Resolvers that they do not want edns-client-subnet treatment for specific requests.

+   Additionally, operators of Intermediate Nameservers with edns-client- subnet enabled are allowed to choose how many bits of the address of received queries to forward, or to reduce the number of bits forwarded for queries already including an edns-client-subnet option.

-Contavalli, et al.       Expires April 25, 2015                 [Page 5]
+Contavalli, et al.       Expires April 30, 2015                 [Page 5]

 Internet-Draft        Client Subnet in DNS Requests         October 2014

-   Additionally, owners of resolvers with edns-client-subnet enabled are allowed to choose how many bits of the address of received queries to forward, or to reduce the number of bits forwarded for queries already including an edns-client-subnet option.

 5. Option Format

-   This draft uses an EDNS0 ([RFC6891]) option to include client IP information in DNS messages.
+   This draft uses an EDNS0 ([RFC6891]) option to include client address information in DNS messages.
 The option is structured as follows:

                 +0 (MSB)                            +1 (LSB)